BlueHatBryant/Skyhole-VPN-AWS/README.md

 Sooo the reason we are going to the network tab is... to get a static IP from AWS.
 This will help to not only ensure our VPN and instance is always assessable from the same external IP, but it just helps avoid headaches.

 Click 'create static IP'\
-[If you picked a Region that wasn't us-east-1, for the love of god, change the region to be the same as the static ip] <br>
+[If you picked a Region that wasn't us-east-1, for the love of god, change the region to be the same as the static ip]

-Give it a name, and create!\
+Give it a name, and create! \
-Important note to read and understand: <br>
+Important note to read and understand: \
 Static IP addresses are free only while attached to an instance.
-You can manage five at no additional cost. <br>
+You can manage five at no additional cost.

 So if you are going to make more than one Skyholes in different regions around the world... take note, you only get 5 at no cost.